|

 "Who rubbed my lamp?" asked the strange being.

-Much to Legolas' consternation, Eowyn turned to face the creature.
+Much to Legolas' consternation, Eowyn turned to face the naked

 The being smiled proudly.
 "I am the Djinn of the Lamp,"